writethedocs/www/docs/guide/writing/docs-principles.rst

 *A "publication" refers to a single, cohesive tool that readers use to consume documentation.
 It may be static or interactive — digital or paper.
-Multiple publications may be created from a single source (e.g. web and PDF versions of the same manual).
+Multiple publications may be created from a single source (such as web and PDF versions of the same manual).
 Although rarer, multiple sources may be used to create a single publication.
 More examples of publications include: API reference, man page, command line